FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 ## Improvements

-- It is now possible to change the project type.
-This includes changing the version of Node-RED being used for the project and the small/medium/large.  [#595](https://github.com/flowforge/flowforge/issues/595)
+- It's now much easier to change the resources available to your Node-RED instance.
+With a few clicks a resource intensive workload can be processed faster by changing between small, medium, or large instance types. [#595](https://github.com/flowforge/flowforge/issues/595)

 - Show a preview of Team Library entries on click. [#1657](https://github.com/flowforge/flowforge/issues/1657)